galina0217/robustgraph/README.md

-Unsupervised Adversarially-Robust Representation Learning on Graphs
+Unsupervised Adversarially Robust Representation Learning on Graphs
 ===============================================================================

 About
 -----

-This project is the implementation of the paper "Unsupervised Adversarially-Robust Representation Learning on Graphs".
+This project is the implementation of the paper "Unsupervised Adversarially Robust Representation Learning on Graphs".

 This repo contains the codes, data and results reported in the paper.